underworldcode/tawnycalc/README.rst

 The results of the `thermocalc` execution are then parsed by `tawnycalc` and provided as Python objects for analysis.
 The user may use the results to determine the input configuration for further `thermocalc` executions.

-Note that this package does not provide the required `thermocalc` executable itself.
-Refer to the `tawnycalc.Context` class for further information.